henrysammarfo/avalanche-yield-orchestrator/DEMO_DAY_CHECKLIST.md

 4. ✅ **Safety Features**: Multiple protection layers
 5. ✅ **Market Ready**: Clear business model
 6. ✅ **Technical Excellence**: Modern stack, well-architected
+7. ✅ **Strategic Thinking**: CLI-first approach shows business acumen

 ### **Key Message**
 **"We're not building the future - we're building it now, and it's already working."**

+### **CLI-First Strategy Message**
+**"We built the CLI first because it gets us to market faster and validates our core technology.
+Users can start today, and the beautiful web interface is coming next."**

 ---

 ## 🚀 **Final Reminder**

 **Remember**: You have what most teams don't - a working, live system that actually connects to real blockchain networks.
 This is a HUGE advantage.
 Use it!

+**CLI-First is Strategic**: This approach shows you understand business strategy, not just technical implementation.
+VCs will appreciate this thinking.

 **Good luck with your pitch!
 You've got this! 🎯**